Sales

 If you are interested in one of my DIY kits or devices (and, even better, these are also listed as available) then:

-• make sure you provide the details requested for the option you selected (such as the Pro-Micro board variant);
+• make sure you provide the details requested for the option you selected (such as the firmware or Pro-Micro board variants);

 • choose the shipping method, either “Standard” or “Tracked and Signed” (availability is based on the destination);